If you are looking for the answer to the best blog platform for bloggers you are in the right place.

 - An extensive amount of plugins for custom blog functionality.

 - The largest website community online for help.

 - Complete control of EVERY designing option for your blog.

 - Unlimited growth with add on features such as forums, online stores, and memberships.

 - Best in class SEO (Search Engine Optimization) features.

 Cons of WordPress

-- Has a slight learning curve due to it’s powerful options and features.
+- It has a slight learning curve due to its powerful options and features.